What Splunk Taught Me About Building Products

 "Tell me about your biggest pain point right now."

-And then I showed them exactly how Splunk solved it.
+Then I showed them exactly how Splunk solved it.
 In real time.
 With their own data.

 When I was asked to build the COE SE team, I had zero direct reports and no playbook.
 Within four months, we had 22 people across two continents.